 Small refinance amount with minimal requirements

 Some banks allow for a small refinance amount of around R100,000 with minimal admin.
-You would go through the standard credit checks and the additional monies would simply be added to your current loan.
+Standard credit checks apply after which the additional monies would simply be added to your current loan.
 You may qualify for this on your existing loan and may simply need to contact your bank to access it.

 New home loan